Complete a cyber security risk assessment for your school

 - external software that's hosted in the cloud (for example, Google Workspace, Educa or Xero).

-Next, identify all the kinds of data you hold or access to keep your school or kura running, for example:
+Next, identify all the kinds of data you hold or access to keep your school or kura running.

 - personal records for students and staff